Finding Your Latine Community in College

 Check your college’s website to see whether they offer any pre-college, or “bridge,” programs.
 These programs offer support for incoming students, often from underrepresented backgrounds, including Latine students.

-Northwestern University’s Weinberg College of Arts & Sciences, for example, hosts a free bridge program one month before the fall semester, during which students take a few half-credit classes while also participating in social events to begin finding their campus community.
-They sometimes help pay for transportation for students who live farther than three hours away.
+Some bridge programs begin one month before the fall semester, during which students can take a few half-credit classes while also participating in social events to begin finding their campus community.
+The programs sometimes help pay for transportation for students who live farther than three hours away.

 Look for Latine-Focused Groups on Campus

-You might have already started seeking Latine- and BIPOC-focused college groups, clubs, and organizations online, but you’ll want to find resource centers and in-person events and activities once you’re finally on campus.
+You might have already started seeking Latine-focused college groups, clubs, and organizations online, but you’ll want to find resource centers and in-person events and activities once you’re finally on campus.

 Look for Support Staff on Campus

-Some campuses have offices like the Office of Multicultural Affairs at Fordham University, or centers that are focused on supporting Latine/Hispanic students on campus such as the Latinx Center at Tufts University.
+Some campuses have offices of multicultural affairs or centers that are focused on supporting Latine/Hispanic students on campus.
 Most of these centers have dedicated full-time or part-time staff members whose role is to provide resources and support for students.

 Check Out Community Spaces Near Campus

 And finally, campus isn’t the only place you can find community.
-If you’re going to school in a new city, for example, you might be able to find Latine and other BIPOC spaces where you can make new friends.
+You might be able to find Latine spaces off-campus where you can make new friends.

 Join a local sports rec league or other movement activity for Latines, like Latino Outdoors.
 This organization hosts outdoor activities of all kinds, with locations from Seattle to Miami and dozens of towns in between.

-Or try eating at BIPOC-owned restaurants and cafes near campus where you might run into diverse people in the community—you never know who you’ll meet the next time you pick up some empanadas or a cafe con leché before class!
+Or try eating at restaurants and cafes near campus that are owned by people of color.
+You never know who you’ll meet the next time you pick up some empanadas or a cafe con leché before class!